lkuwahara/DSC180B.github.io-B05/index.md

 <img src="images/eval3img.png">

 We compared the evaluation metrics of our model with the results that Deloitte Consulting LLC provided us from their utility model.
-For measurement of correctness, we referred to evaluation metrics such as accuracy, and sensitivity.
+For measurement of correctness, we referred to evaluation metrics such as accuracy, sensitivity, and precision.

 Accuracy:
-- Utility: 48\%
+- Utility: 48%
-- XGBoost: 61\%
+- XGBoost: 61%

 Sensitivity:
-- Utility: 19\%
+- Utility: 19%
-- XGBoost: 29\%
+- XGBoost: 29%

 Precision:
-- Utility: 20\%
+- Utility: 20%
-- XGBoost: 39\%
+- XGBoost: 39%

 ## Conclusion